jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 }
 ```

-Now, we can create the DDS topic entity where the messages will be shared with the subscribers:
+After the type is registered, we can create the DDS topic entity where the messages will be shared with the subscribers:

 ```csharp
 Topic topic = participant.CreateTopic("MessageTopic", support.GetTypeName());